openslide/openslide-bin/README.md

 #### `sdist`

-Build Zip file containing build system and sources for OpenSlide and all dependencies.
+Build `tar.gz` file containing build system and sources for OpenSlide and all dependencies.

 #### `bdist`